luthfieku/luthfieku/README.md

 - 👀 I’m interested in Data Science and Data Analyst
 - 🌱 I’m currently learning python and My SQL
 - 💞️ I’m looking to collaborate on projects data science
-- 📫 How to reach me click my bio https://lynk.id/luthfie_ku or emali flutfi70@gmail.com
+- 📫 How to reach me click my bio https://lynk.id/luthfie_ku or email flutfi70@gmail.com

 <!---
 luthfieku/luthfieku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.